syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/ts/connectors.md

 ## Hit padding

-* The [`hitPadding`](../api/diagram/connector#hitpadding) property allows you to specify the distance around the connector path that should be considered as the clickable area.The hitPadding property needs to define within the configuration of individual connectors.
-The default hit padding value is 10.
+* The [`hitPadding`](../api/diagram/connector#hitpadding) property enables you to define the clickable area around the connector path.The default value for hitPadding is 10.

 * The following code example illustrates how to specify hit padding for connector.